SuperPanda/orchestration-architect/Development Journal/Notes/2025-03-14 [OA-NOTE-016] Prototype - Literate Specifications/reference/README.md

 > [!todo] Figure out the depenency like markdown-oxide and etc. providing the snippets and properly configure LSP.
 >        need to migrate my existing tool. and really need the ai script and term frequency tools and tagging scripts to be collated.
 For status and etc. we can add definitions with a define snippet. define snippets and structure specifications.

-> [!todo] Define a function api schema for certain tasks to fields to be provided. so lets say i provide instructions for a certain section of this document to be edited, the schema will allow changes to be mapped via dynamically embedding markers, and the function call can fetch linked information permitted, and can allow for updates to be applied, or running tests of change results of the self bootstrap process and see if it works.
+>   *TASK**: Define a function api schema for certain tasks to fields to be provided. so lets say i provide instructions for a certain section of this document to be edited, the schema will allow changes to be mapped via dynamically embedding markers, and the function call can fetch linked information permitted, and can allow for updates to be applied, or running tests of change results of the self bootstrap process and see if it works.
 Keep all the tasks.

-> [!important] Not for this task
+>   **TASK**: Ensure that Vocabuary and Terms are clearly defined with consistent communication and
-> Description: The following is for you to convert into tasks for me, not for you to do.
+              reusability of meaning throughout discourse between Lannguage Mdoels and meatbags.

-**TASK CHECKLIST**:
+>   Make a specification for Tasks in the literate document.
+The literate document will conform to itself, and will define the tasks name space, such that the the definition of the literate specs, generates the initial morphisms of the tasks, so the development cycle and process can be replayed through history in meatspace.

-> Make tasks status be no status,todo,completed (#tasks)
+tasks status be no status,todo,completed (#tasks)
 >   - add #backlog tag to hide from todo
 >   - instead making more steps, map
 > Gather the Literate Prototypes.